 Another vital step is to find a reliable Registered Agent to form an LLC in SD.

 There are some limitations when choosing a registered agent in South Dakota.
 The person should be a South Dakota inhabitant who would be able to perform your business tasks from within the state.

-You may also nominate yourself for the official documentation, but we personally recommend to go for ZenBusiness.
+You may also nominate yourself for the official documentation, but we personally recommend going for ZenBusiness.
 Besides offering a free first year of their registered agent services, the company will form your South Dakota LLC only for $49 plus state filing fee.

 #3 File an Articles of Organization

-During the formation of an LLC in SD, it’s crucial to submit your articles of organization linked with the Secretary of its State.
-A general article should cover up the following:
+During the formation of an LLC in SD, it’s crucial to submit your articles of organization linked with the Secretary of State.
+A general article should cover the following:

 - Name and web address of your LLC’s planner

 - The official name and address of South Dakota LLC

 - Details of your company members

 DIY Cost of Forming an LLC in South Dakota ($150-$165)